Read This First

 Prompt 1: What are false equivalencies?
 Provide 5 examples from history.

-The section turns on The Civil Rights Movement and the White Supremacist Movement.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Civil Rights Movement and the White Supremacist Movement in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are The Civil Rights Movement and the White Supremacist Movement, It seems many false equivalencies are based on the inclusion of vague, and Evaluating Statements for False Equivalency.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through The Civil Rights Movement and the White Supremacist Movement, It seems many false equivalencies are based on the inclusion of vague, and Evaluating Statements for False Equivalency.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Slavery and Wage Labor